yuhaoleeyh/stock-project/README.md

 ## Project title
-Prediction of stock prices using price deterministic approaches of LSTM and auto regression models
+Prediction of stock prices using price deterministic approaches via LSTM models

 ## Motivation
 I always wanted to properly delve into machine/deep learning models, and specifically apply it in an area that I am passionate in.
 Since I was also interested in stocks,